nidhinishad21/W25_4495_S2_NidhiN/README.md

 ### Features
 * User Management (Login/Logout, profile management for each user.
-* Visualization of expense and savings.
+* Visualization of expense and savings with real-time insights from Google Gemini.
 * categorization of expenses (e.g. dining, grocery, rent, fuel)

 ### Pre-Requisites